By David DesRoches

 On the other side are the American Sign Language (ASL) advocates, who often take a bilingual approach.
 This can take the form of signing and written English, or signing and spoken/written English.
 ASL proponents view inner-ear technology as a communication supplement, instead of a primary input source.

-The book, Made to Hear, describes the conflict this way: cochlear “implantation has the central goal of controlling the development of the deaf child’s brain by boosting synapses for spoken language and inhibiting those for sign language, placing the politics of neuroscience front and center.”
+The book, Made to Hear, by Laura Mauldin, describes the conflict this way: cochlear “implantation has the central goal of controlling the development of the deaf child’s brain by boosting synapses for spoken language and inhibiting those for sign language, placing the politics of neuroscience front and center.”

 It’s estimated that about 80 percent of children born deaf in the developed world are implanted.
 What effect this has had on ASL is unclear — that’s because nobody tracks the number of people who use ASL.
 The U.S. Census Bureau only collects data on oral languages, and considers signing a form of English.